Tamara Hershey

 Research Interests

-Neuropathophysiology underlying cognitive and mood aspects of Parkinson’s disease and other dopaminergic disorders.
+Neuropathophysiology underlying cognitive and mood aspects of Parkinson disease.

 Neuropathophysiological and behavioral effects of obesity and diabetes.

-1) effects of severe hypoglycemia and hyperglycemia on the brain in children and adults with type 1 diabetes mellitus.
+1) effects of obesity, T1 diabetes and T2 diabetes on the brain in children and adults.

 2) neurodevelopmental and neurodegenerative changes in Wolfram syndrome

-4) effects of Parkinson’s disease on cognitive and mood processes; how deep brain stimulation of the subthalamic nucleus affects brain function.
+3) effects of Parkinson disease on cognitive and mood processes; how deep brain stimulation of the subthalamic nucleus affects brain function.

 Visit lab website